-Our Service Organization Controls 3 (SOC 3) report provides customers with the American Institute of Certified Public Accountants (AICPA) SysTrust Seal of assurance and covers the Security, Confidentiality, Processing Integrity, and Availability Trust Service Principles.
-This general-use report is an executive summary of our SOC 2 report and includes our independent third-party auditor’s opinion on the effective design and operation of our controls.
+The SOC 3 assurance report covers all five Trust Service Principles of Security, Confidentiality, Processing Integrity, Availability, and Privacy (TSP Section 100).
+The Dropbox general-use report is an executive summary of the SOC 2 report and includes the independent third-party auditor’s opinion on the effective design and operation of our controls.
 View the Dropbox Business, Enterprise, and Education SOC 3 examination.

 Dropbox Business is now listed in the United Kingdom (UK) Digital Marketplace for government cloud services procurement.
 See our listing here.